Hosta ‘Dancing Queen’

 Hosta ‘Dancing Queen was developed and introduced by Kent Terpening and Alttara Scheer in 2005.
 It is a cross between Hosta ’Split Personality’ as the seed parent and an unknown cultivar as the pollen parent.

-I bought my Hosta ‘Dancing Queen’ from Muddy Creek Greenhouse on May 23, 2017.
+I brought my Hosta ‘Dancing Queen’ home from Muddy Creek Greenhouse on May 23, 2017.
 They had a nice selection of Hosta.
 This is my first yellow/gold leaved Hosta although there are several on my wishlist.

 I take a lot of photos and they tell the story of how well plants perform throughout the season.
 There is plenty to do on the farm so please forgive the untidiness.